alex35469/fingerpatch/README.md

       2. `make random-capture NB_DEPENDS=X RANDOM=Y`.
 Make Y random capture with packages only having NB_DEPENDS dependences.
 If no specify, RANDOM = 3 and NB_DEPENDS is taken randomly

       3. `make state-capture`.
-Download all the packages specfiy in xxx while making .
+Download package x and then download and capture a package y.
+This is to emulate a victim how is doing a kernel update from x to y.

   8. final step.
 2 mode of matching:

-      1. `make stateless-matching`: Guessing which capture correspond to which package using using HTTP request matching and Size matching.
+      1. `make stateless-matching`: Guessing which capture corresponds to which package using HTTP request matching and Size matching.
 Output directly the result in stdout and record it in fingerpatch's database.

-      2. `make stateful-matching`:  Same as above except that we consider that some packages are already installed (this include also the default packages include in almost every machine. i.e. libc6)
+      2. `make stateful-matching`:  Same as above except that we consider that some packages are already installed (this include also the default packages in almost every machine. i.e. libc6)